Austin Cindric completes Xfinity sweep at Kentucky Speedway

 “What we did tonight was really impressive because we ran one setup last night and won the race and came with another setup and won the race again,” said Cindric, who started 15th.
 “That happens at the shop, that happens with the guys on the box.
 All credit to them.”

-Just after Cindric celebrated his victory with a burnout, drivers Harrison Burton and Noah Gragson argued before throwing punches in a fight that lasted several moments before they were separated.
+Just after Cindric celebrated his victory with a burnout, Burton and Gragson argued before throwing punches in a fight that lasted several moments before they were separated.
+Burton had on a mask, while Gragson didn’t.

+The two collided in the final laps, with both cars brushing the wall.
+The frustrations spilled over after the race, first with the drivers arguing nose to nose before they shoved each other and started duking it out.

+“This has been two times since we’ve come back from the COVID-19 pandemic on restarts,” said Burton, alluding to previous clashes with Gragson.
+“Same situation.
+We rallied all night to get our Supra into fourth place and then the No. 9 (Gragson) happens to start in third and I don’t know if he forgets what race track we’re at or what, but both times puts us in the fence — Charlotte and now here.

 Gragson was seventh, and Burton finished 12th.